zzhang82/web422/decisions.md

 * No "review" periods during the course - all content
 * Delivery was fixed, now 2 class then 2 lab (as originally requested)

-Software updates in the DB3078 Mac mini lab (from above):
+Software updates in the DB3078 Mac mini lab (mentioned above):
 * macOS standard maintenance release update
 * Chrome and Firefox version update
 * Update Visual Studio Code to latest